-- (1) If a statement (or revised statement) of environmental objectives applies to any part of the Murray-Darling Basin, the Minister must not approve the statement (or revised statement) without the concurrence of the Minister to whom the administration of the River Murray Act 2003 is committed. - (2) If the Minister to whom the administration of this Act is committed and the Minister to whom the administration of the River Murray Act 2003 is committed cannot reach agreement in a case where subsection (1) applies, the Ministers must take steps to refer the matter to the Governor and the Governor will determine the matter (and any decision taken by the Governor will be taken to be a decision of the Minister under this Act).
+- (1) If a statement (or revised statement) of environmental objectives applies to a specially protected area or the Murray-Darling Basin, the Minister must not approve the statement (or revised statement) without the concurrence of the relevant Minister. - (2) If the Minister to whom the administration of this Act is committed and the relevant Minister cannot reach agreement, the Ministers must take steps to refer the matter to the Governor and the Governor will determine the matter (and any decision taken by the Governor will be taken to be a decision of the Minister under this Act).